 Overjet - Protruding front teeth

 Commonly called an 'Overbite,' many patients have upper front teeth that protrude too much.
-This can be rectified with orthodontics to produce an amazing smile!
+This too can be fixed with orthodontics to produce an amazing smile!

 This patient's parents were concerned about both aesthetics and the health of the erupting permanent teeth at a young age.
 The American Association of Orthodontists recommends that every child at age 7 should be seen by an orthodontist.
 Sometimes ideal treatment requires 2 rounds (or Phases) of treatment, and can help to avoid jaw surgery, extraction of permanent teeth, or jaw joint issues.